 The August 30, 2026 cruise on the Norwegian Sky departs from Barcelona, Spain.
-On this 11 Night British Isles: Ireland & Scotland (Southampton Roundtrip) sailing, the ship will visit a total of 9 different cruise port destinations, including its departure port.
+On this 11 Night British Isles: Ireland & Scotland (Southampton Roundtrip) sailing, the ship will visit a total of 9 cruise port destinations, including its departure port.
 The Norwegian Sky sets sail on Sunday, Aug 30th and returns on Thursday, Sep 10th.

 Use the buttons below to toggle between cabin types.